joinmarket-webui/jamdocs/docs/interface/03-earn.md

 Be aware that funds locked in a Fidelity Bond will **not** be included in your offer amount, so remember to keep additional funds in order to participate as a market maker.

+!!! warning
+    It is impossible to move or spend funds that are locked in a fidelity bond before the bond expires.
+They **cannot be used in collaborative transactions (neither as [taker][taker] nor as [maker][maker])**
+    as fidelity bonds are time-locked by the Bitcoin protocol.

 [:octicons-arrow-right-24: Fidelity Bonds][fb]

 [fb]: fidelity-bonds.md
 [sybil]: /glossary/#sybil-attack
+[taker]: /glossary/#taker
 [maker]: /glossary/#maker

 ### Offer Options